Stock rally peters out again - KESQ

 “Investors should not worry too much about weak-ish January economic data, as it is likely temporary, but certainly there does seem to be the added whiff of stagflation in some of the consumption data recently,” said John Vail, chief global strategist at Nikko Asset Management, in emailed comments.

 Earnings season continues in full swing with Apple due to report after the close.
-The company’s shares were trading marginally higher after giving back most of their gains.
+The company’s shares were flat after giving back most of their gains.

 The-CNN-Wire